viktor2222/Learn-JavaScript/README.md

 <h4>Classes</h4>

 <ul>
-  <li>Static Methods - these are methods that are only available in the class in which they were called and can still be visited through the class in which they are declared (syntax: static nameMethod(){...})</li>
+  <li>Static Methods - calls are made directly on the class and are not callable on instances of the class.
+The static keyword defines a static method for a class.
+These are often utility functions, such as functions to create or clone objects.(syntax: static nameMethod(){...})</li>
 </ul>

 <h4>Browser compatibility and transpilation</h4>